Dimitri Simes

 Dimitri Konstantinovich Simes (Дмитрий Константинович Саймс; born October 29, 1947) is a Russian-American author, editor, and political pundit.
 He is the former president and CEO of The Center for the National Interest, where he served from 1994 to 2022.
-Simes was selected to lead the Center by former President Richard Nixon, to whom he served as an informal foreign policy advisor and with whom he traveled regularly to Russia and other former Soviet states as well as Western and Central Europe.

 Biography

 Simes was born in Moscow to parents who would later become prominent human rights lawyers in the Soviet Union.
 Simes's mother, Dina Kaminskaya, was born in Yekaterinoslav and his father, Konstantin Simis, was born in Odesa, UkrSSR.
 In 1977, his mother was expelled from the Soviet Union for working as a lawyer for Soviet dissidents.

 Simes is a naturalized citizen of the United States.
 He immigrated to the United States in 1973, seeking intellectual and political freedom; he had twice been expelled from university in Russia for protesting Soviet involvement in the Vietnam War.

+Simes was selected to lead the Center by former President Richard Nixon, to whom he served as an informal foreign policy advisor and with whom he traveled regularly to Russia and other former Soviet states as well as Western and Central Europe.
+He is president and CEO of The Center for the National Interest from 1994 to 2022.

+According to Françoise Thom, "Simes is the man who helped weaken the Reaganite current in the Republican party, to steer the American right towards isolationism and to turn it in favour of the Kremlin.
+According to Yuri Shvets, a KGB defector, Simes was sent to the United States by Yevgeny Primakov, then Shvets' superior".

 In February 2015, Simes met with Russian president Vladimir Putin and other Russian officials in Moscow.
 As publisher of The National Interest, Simes was involved in arranging Donald Trump's April 27, 2016, speech at the Mayflower Hotel.
 In the speech, Trump outlined his vision for American foreign policy and called for greater cooperation with Russia.

 In September 2018, historian Yuri Felshtinsky published an article about Simes' past encounters with unregistered Russian agent Maria Butina.
 Simes' name has appeared 100 times in U.S. Special Counsel Robert Mueller report about Russian interference in the 2016 United States elections.

 Simes stepped down from his position at the Center for the National Interest in 2022 and moved back to Russia in October of that year.
 Since then, he serves as a moderator of the Moscow-based political program The Great Game on Channel One Russia, together with Vyacheslav Nikonov.

-In June 2023, Simes hosted the annual St Petersburg Economic Forum in Russia and was described by The Telegraph as “an ethnic Russian US citizen who has become a cheerleader for the Kremlin after previously advising Richard Nixon on foreign affairs.”
+In June 2023, Simes hosted the annual St Petersburg Economic Forum in Russia and was described by The Telegraph as "an ethnic Russian US citizen who has become a cheerleader for the Kremlin after previously advising Richard Nixon on foreign affairs."
 The Kremlin had hoped to find a high-profile host such as an anchor of a major TV network.
 However, due to the ongoing Russian invasion of Ukraine no high-profile host agreed to lead the forum, and Simes was invited instead.